Energy Storage Science and Technology ›› 2024, Vol. 13 ›› Issue (8): 2803-2812.doi: 10.19799/j.cnki.2095-4239.2024.0216

-Analysis on thermal runaway propagation and explosion risk of large battery module for energy storage
+Analysis of thermal runaway propagation and explosion risk of a large battery module for energy storage

 Ye CHEN1,2,3(), Jin LI1,2,3, Houfu WU4, Shaoyu ZHANG1,2,3, Yuxi CHU1,2,3, Ping ZHUO1,2,3()

-1. 1.Tianjin Fire Research Institute of Emergency Management Department, Tianjin 300381, China
+1. 1.Tianjin Fire Research Institute of Emergency Management Department

-2.Key Laboratory of Fire Protection Technology for Industry and Public Building, Ministry of Emergency Management, Tianjin 300381, China
+2.Key Laboratory of Fire Protection Technology for Industry and Public Building, Ministry of Emergency Management

 3.Tianjin Key Laboratory of Fire Safety Technology, Tianjin 300381, China